bianc8/rdc22/README.md

     (now all search results of the query are highlighted)

-    n (to move to next occurence of search result)
+    n (to move to the NEXT occurence of the search result) N (to move to the PREVIOUS occurence of the search result)

     ESC (to exit Search mode)
 </details>